All Episodes

 They haven't succeeded at doing anything.

-Let me do the Iraqi government is more cohesive and functional than the Democrat Party is today.
+The Iraqi government is more cohesive and functional than the Democrat Party is today.

-It's now Huck Rudy owned Florida.
+It's now Rudy-owned Florida.

-Huckabee 27%, Mitt Romney 23%, and Giuliani 19% now.
+Huckabee, 27%, Mitt Romney, 23%, and Giuliani, 19% now.

-This from uh Rasmussen.
+This from Rasmussen.

 As you know, it's Christmas time, ladies and gentlemen, and even the Clintons celebrate Christmas.

-And the Hillary Nutcracker playing now through January 3rd in Iowa.
+Our buddy, the famous white comedian Paul Shanklin and the Hillary Nutcracker playing now through January 3rd in Iowa.

 I want to listen to soundbite.

-Cookie tells me that there was a uh a pronunciation faux paw in this is Contessa Brewer at PMS NBC reporting, this is yesterday, reporting about a new poll of Iowa Democrats.
+Cookie tells me that there was a pronunciation faux paw in this is Contessa Brewer at PMS NBC reporting.

 The latest MSNBC McClatchy poll of Iowa Democrats shows Hillary Clinton and Barack Obama in a statistical dead heat.

-She did say it.
+Whoa, she did say it.

 The latest MSNBC McClatchy poll of Iowa Democrats shows Hillary Clinton and Barack Obama in a statistical dead heat.

-This program influences so much that we never even know about, and it's such a joy.
+This program influences so much that we never even know about.

 It is such a thrill.